ramaureirac/ramaureirac/README.md

 ### Hello World! 🤙

 My name is Rodrigo A. Maureira Contreras a Site Reliability Engineer & Cloud Architect Enthusiast from Valparaíso, Chile.
-I'm Currently working for [CLM Digital Solutions](https://www.linkedin.com/company/clm-digital-solutions/) as part of the DevSecOps team; providing fast, secure and reliable cloud infrastructure and ensuring developers’ independence when referring to deploy new features into this new brand infrastructure.
+I'm Currently working for [CLM Digital Solutions](https://www.linkedin.com/company/clm-digital-solutions/) as part of the DevSecOps team; providing fast, secure and reliable cloud infrastructure and ensuring developers’ independence when referring to deploy new features into this new brand resources.
 [[Resume]](https://github.com/ramaureirac/ramaureirac/raw/main/docs/RESUME.pdf)

 <p>